-Batman and Robin somehow finished filming in January of 1997, a week ahead of schedule, which gave the Warner Bros. marketing department about five months to extensively market the film.
-However, from one reviewer I read, within three months of Batman Forever’s home video release, ads were already being made for this film.
+Batman and Robin somehow finished filming in January of 1997, apparently a week ahead of schedule, which gave the Warner Bros. marketing department about five months to extensively market the film.
+One reviewer I watched claimed that within about three months of Batman Forever’s home video release, ads were up and running for this film.
 Soon after, production tie-ins with other companies were probably being made.
-Boy was the marketing bad and boy was it good.
 The first things to go over are the trailers.

-If that leaves you asking questions, don’t be surprised.
-Something like that, while it may be a nice message for kids, does not belong in a Batman film!!
-The editing was okay, and the background music was nice, thanks only to Danny Elfman’s ’89 score being used along with the then- current theme (more on that later).
+If that leaves you asking questions, it’s okay.
+Something like that, while it may be a nice message for kids, does not belong in a Batman film!
+The editing was okay and the background music was nice, thanks only to Danny Elfman’s ’89 score being used along with the then- current theme (more on that later).
+Onto commercials.

-Now the toy commercials, on the other hand, were excellent!
+The toy commercials were excellent!
 You can watch the commercials (thanks to YouTube) and practically watch the movie in over half the time as other reviews have pointed out!
 They showcased the toys in that classic 90’s style of TV commercial that has since been lost in today’s world.
 No wonder the film reportedly picked up an extra $125 million on merchandising (a bit ridiculous if you think about it)!
 Also of note were various ads with different sponsors.
 They ranged from over-the-top to ridiculous.

-The film posters were good, especially the teaser poster where it just shows the logo, (which I have no real problems with), over a red-and-black background.
+The posters were good, especially the teaser poster where it just shows the logo (which I have no real problems with), over a red-and-black background.
 Wait, there’s another problem: that red and black background on the poster!
-I don’t know if the art director for posters heard this or not, but the main villain is ice-based!
-Couldn’t WB have made a poster, or more preferably the main titles in the movie, with a blue and white background (the main titles featured a red background)?
+I don’t know if the art director heard this or not, but the main villain is ice-based!
+Couldn’t WB have made a poster, or more preferably the main titles in the movie, with a blue and white background?

-And if you’re wondering, they never did make a main poster (or titles) like that!
-The main theatrical poster that came out instead is awash with color, something that just sends the wrong message to me about a movie that’s supposed to be a serious Batman film!
+If you’re wondering, they never made a poster (or titles) like that!
+The main theatrical poster is instead awash with neon, something that sends the wrong message to me about a movie that’s supposed to be a serious Batman film!

-Batman and Robin was promoted to the max, and considering the shorter amount of time there was to promote the film, WB did a pretty good job, with the commercials being the best part.
+Love it or not Batman and Robin was promoted to the max, and considering the shorter amount of time there was to promote the film, WB did a pretty good job.
+I consider the commercials the best part.
 However, those commercials were promoting something very important to WB.

 What was so important to Warner Brothers?
 It was the toy involvement in the film, of course.
 As explained by Schumacher, Warner wanted “[The] film to be more family-friendly, more kid-friendly, and…a word I had never heard before: more toyetic; which means, what you create makes toys that can sell”.